-What to do if a pupil, parent or member of staff reports a potentially dangerous incident involving a pupil at your school, either on the way to or from school or during the school day.
+What to do if a pupil, parent or member of staff reports a potentially dangerous incident, either on the way to or from school or during the school day?

 When notified about an incident you should consult the headteacher/deputy head whether it is appropriate to submit a school safe incident form and report the incident to the police.

 If the pupil involved has an allocated social worker, you would also need to notify the social worker about the incident.